HuzaifaSalahuddin/RAI-Unity-Bridge/Documentation/URDF_Export.md

 - Now, export the Robot to URDF (In case of Tiago/Mobile Robots, go and remove the limit line for planar joints in the exported URDF -> Known to Cause Issues)

-## Applying Correction to Exported URDF File
+## Save Correct Transform Data for Correction

 - Now, go back to your Unity Editor and delete the entire URDF object.
 So, now you have scene with simple object meshes.